 However, the current choice program is limited to a maximum of 10 percent of electricity customers, and large commercial customers have been the primary beneficiaries of the choice program.
 And the plan allows the Michigan Public Service Commission (MPSC) to impose large capacity charges to Alternative Energy Suppliers (AES) that don’t produce their own electricity in the state or are an out-of-state energy marketer.
 This limiting aspect of the legislation may impose higher charges to customer taking supply from an AES.

-“The ability for MPSC to impose large capacity charges could price out some customers, taking away their choice,” says Javier, Managing Partner of the New York-based Good Energy.
+“The ability for MPSC to impose large capacity charges could price out some customers, taking away their choice,” says Javier Barrios, Managing Partner of Good Energy, an energy company, which provides consulting services to communities in New York, New Jersey, Massachusetts and several other states.
 “For the residents of Michigan this is really only a partial victory, but Good Energy will be with the state as it continues to find ways to better serve its citizens.”

 Good Energy administers more than 200 similar energy choice programs that lower energy prices for more than 1 million households nationwide.